Privacy policy

 - maintain audit trails, correlation identifiers, billing records, and lifecycle evidence;

-- secure the service, investigate abuse, prevent fraud, and enforce terms;
+- secure the service, investigate abuse, prevent fraud, manage risk, and enforce terms;

 - comply with legal, tax, accounting, security, and contractual obligations;

-- improve product quality, documentation, support, and reliability.
+- improve product quality, documentation, support, reliability, user experience, and operational tooling.

-Where GDPR-style legal bases apply, BayStore may process personal information to perform a contract, take steps before entering a contract, comply with legal obligations, protect legitimate interests such as service security and business operations, or with consent where required.
+Where GDPR-style legal bases apply, BayStore may process personal information to perform a contract, take steps before entering into a contract, comply with legal obligations, protect legitimate interests such as service security and business operations, or based on consent where required, including for optional analytics or marketing communications.

 We may disclose information to: